 As a parsnip grower, you won’t have a ton to deal with regarding this pest, but keep an eye out regardless.
 Just cover the crops with a micromesh mini tunnel to keep them at bay.

 Parsnip canker is another common problem that you’re very likely to face.
-Drought or damage to the crown of the parsnip is the two biggest causes.
+Drought or damage to the crown are the two biggest causes.

 However, it can be treated by making sure you have good drainage, practicing good crop rotation, flat out delay sowing until May, or earthing them up in summer.

 4. Harvesting and Storage

 This is everyone’s favorite part — the part that all farmers drool over from the very beginning of planting season.

 After all, this is where all of your hard, earnest work pays off in spades, assuming you did the work correctly.
 And assuming that you did, you’re probably wondering how to harvest parsnips.

 As mentioned earlier, it takes about 120 to 180 days for a parsnip to go from a seed to a mature root that is ready for harvest.